- Review your data. Try to look at the results of your experiment with a critical eye. Ask yourself these questions:

 Calculations and Summarizing Data

 Often, you will need to perform calculations on your raw data in order to get the results from which you will generate a conclusion.
 A spreadsheet program such as Microsoft Excel may be a good way to perform such calculations, and then later the spreadsheet can be used to display the results.
-Be sure to label the rows and columns--don't forget to include the units of measurement (grams, centimeters, liters, etc.).
+Be sure to label the rows and columns—do not forget to include the units of measurement (grams, centimeters, liters, etc.).

 You should have performed multiple trials of your experiment.
 Think about the best way to summarize your data.
 Do you want to calculate the average for each group of trials, or summarize the results in some other way such as ratios, percentages, or error and significance for really advanced students?
 Or, is it better to display your data as individual data points?